 The Protected Keep-Alive Required subfield is set to 1 to indicate that only a protected frame indicates activity.
 The Protected Keep-Alive Required subfield is set to 0 to indicate that either an unprotected or a protected frame indicates activity.

 The BSS Max Idle Period element is included in Association Request and Response frames, as described in 9.3.3.5 (Association Request frame format) and 9.3.3.6 (Association Response frame format), and Reassociation Request and Response frames, as described in 9.3.3.7 (Reassociation Request frame format) and 9.3.3.8 (Reassociation Response frame format).
-The use of the BSS Max Idle Period element and frames is described in 11.21.13 (BSS max idle period management).
+The use of the BSS Max Idle Period element and frames is described in 11.21.13 (BSS max idle period management) and 35.3.10.3 (MLD max idle period management).